simo981/seqperm/README.md

 ## TO DO
 Implement ```--leet``` with leet option
 Implement ```--allupper``` with full permutation in upper case
-Implement ```--delim wo,rd``` for considering a word a possible shortener permutation, in a single permutation will be only the full word or its delim wo
+Implement ```--delim wo,rd``` for considering a word a possible shortener permutation, in a single permutation will be only the full word or its delim wo.
+Multiple handling of , is a plus
 Replace argument parsing with better handling of parameters
 Config file ?